ChrisHoverd/maze-robot/README.md

-# Maze Solving Robot
+# Maze-Solving SARbot (Search and Rescue Robot)

-This project was developed for Ontario Tech University Mechatronics Design ME4100U course.
+This project was developed as a part of the Mechatronics Design ME4100U course at Ontario Tech University.

+## Program Descriptions

+### Phase A (Phase-A.ino)
+This was the program used in the Phase A demonstration.
+It simply usesd the encoder counts to determine how much distance it had travelled.
+Using the map provided beforehand, the straightaways and left/right turns were hardcoded into the robots path by determining distance travelled.
+Although not ideal, this was done as this program provided better results than the wall-following and turn counting logic developed at the time of the demo presentation.

-## Components
+#### Phase A Components

+Arduino Mega                                                                   x 1 \
 DC-DC Power Module 25W (DFR0205)                                               x 1 \
 0.8Amp 5V-26V DC Motor Driver Shield for Arduino (2 Channels) (SHIELD-2AMOTOR) x 1 \
 DF Robot Motor Kit w/ Encoders                                                 x 1 \